UseToolSuite UseToolSuite

 Why Base64 is Not Encryption

-This guide explains exactly how Base64 works at the byte level, why it provides zero security, documents real-world incidents where Base64 misuse led to data breaches, and provides clear alternatives for every common use case.
+This guide explains how Base64 works at the byte level, why it provides no security, the patterns where its misuse leads to breaches, and the right cryptographic alternatives (AES-256-GCM, bcrypt) for each case.

-Try it yourself: Paste any text into our Base64 Encoder/Decoder and see how easily it converts back and forth — with zero secrets involved.
+See it yourself: paste any text into our local Base64 Encoder/Decoder and watch it convert back and forth instantly — with no secret involved.

-Base64 converts binary data into a text representation using 64 ASCII characters (A-Z, a-z, 0-9, +, /).
-This is a format conversion, not a security operation.
+Base64 converts binary data (an executable, an image, a string) into text using 64 ASCII characters (A-Z, a-z, 0-9, +, /).
+It’s a serialization format, not a security operation.

-Anyone can reverse this instantly — no key, no password, no secret is involved.
-The algorithm is publicly known, standardized (RFC 4648), and implemented in every programming language.
+Anyone with a terminal can reverse this instantly — no key, no password, no salt.
+The algorithm is public, standardized by the IETF (RFC 4648), and built into the standard library of every language.

-Base64 operates on 3-byte groups, converting each group into 4 ASCII characters:
+Base64 operates on 3-byte groups, turning each group into 4 ASCII characters:

-2. Split into 4 groups of 6 bits each
+2. It splits those 24 bits into 4 groups of 6 bits.

-4. If the input is not a multiple of 3 bytes, pad with =
+4. If the input isn’t a multiple of 3 bytes, it appends = as padding.

 Input bytes: H e l